| | | | | |

 • lemon seltzer, blueberry ice cream, fresh blueberries

-Be sure to share your favourite ice cream float ideas in the comments.
+I’d love for you to share your favourite ice cream float ideas in the comments!

 Blood Orange Ice Cream Float in Mason Jar Topped with Fresh Mint

-Ice cream float bars are perfect for birthday parties, bridal or baby showers, Father’s Day, Canada Day (or Fourth of July) or any other outdoor celebration.
+Set up an ice cream float bar for birthday parties, bridal or baby showers, Father’s Day, Canada Day (or Fourth of July) or any other celebration, indoors or out!
 Have some fun :)

-Be sure to pin this summer dessert idea for later!
+Be sure to pin this fun summer dessert idea for later!

 Ice Cream Float Bar for Outdoor Gathering